wermos/website/README.md

 XX TO DO

 We can always do more, but there's a limited number of daily hours.
 Let's iterate instead.
 One step at a time.
 Some first version of a lesson is better than no lesson at all.
-And then, over time, let's improve things, add more visuals, etc.
+And then, over time, let's improve things, add more visuals, etc. **together**).

 The written style is "casual".
 So noting "it's okay" vs. "it is okay" is fine.
 Both versions are acceptable!